nasa/cumulus/docs/deployment/iceberg-api.md

 ## When to use Iceberg API vs Cumulus API

 - Use Iceberg API for read-only list and aggregate queries on supported resources.
-It offers much better query performance than the Cumulus API, with results that may be delayed by approximately 1 minute.
+It offers better query performance than the Cumulus API, with results that may be delayed by approximately 1 minute.
 - Use Cumulus API for write operations and management workflows (create, update, delete, and operational actions).
 - Use Cumulus API when you need endpoints that are not exposed by Iceberg API.